 3. By Road:

-2. Comfortable walking shoes with good grip, especially for exploring hilly terrain and steep paths.
+2. Comfortable trekking shoes with good grip, ideal for uneven terrain, forest trails, and outdoor exploration.

-3. Sunscreen, sunglasses, and a hat or cap, as the mountain sun can be quite strong during the day.
+3. Sunscreen, sunglasses, and a hat or cap, as the high-altitude sun can be strong despite the cool weather.